 Toward the end of his life, the German leader Adolf Hitler is reported to have said that 'It is certainly regrettable that the Japanese did not enter the war against Soviet Russia alongside us.
 Had that happened, Stalin’s armies would not now be besieging Breslau and the Soviets would not be standing in Budapest.
 We would together have exterminated Bolshevism before the winter of 1941.'
 From the Japanese perspective, however, Germany’s attitude with regard to German and Japanese co-operation against the USSR between 1939 and 1941 was at best ambivalent and at worst duplicitous.
 After Japan’s defeat at Khalkin Gol, Germany’s sudden signature of a non-aggression pact with the USSR elicited both shock and anger in Japan, which saw in this a direct violation of the Anti-Comintern Pact of November 1936 and a betrayal of the two nations' common interests.
 In April 1941, therefore, Japan felt free to conclude its own Neutrality Pact with the Soviets as tension with the western nations, most especially the USA, began to mount over the Japanese 'Fu' (i) occupation of the northern part of Vichy French Indo-China in the previous year.
 As US economic sanctions began to exercise an increasingly burdensome effect on Japan, the growing threat of war in the south and the sense of supposed 'tranquility' in the north started to shift Japanese attention away from the long-planned campaign in Siberia.
 This change was welcomed most particularly by the Imperial Japanese navy, which traditionally favoured a policy of southward aggression while maintaining a deterrent against the USSR.

-Thus it was with considerable shock and consternation that the Japanese government received the news of the ‘Barbarossa’ invasion of the USSR in June 1941.
-The Japanese prime minister, Prince Fumimaro Konoye, mortified about what he perceived as this ‘second betrayal’ of Japan, for a short time considered Japan’s withdrawal from the Tripartite Pact.
+Thus it was with considerable shock and consternation that the Japanese government received the news of the 'Barbarossa' invasion of the USSR in June 1941.
+The Japanese prime minister, Prince Fumimaro Konoye, mortified about what he perceived as this 'second betrayal' of Japan, for a short time considered Japan’s withdrawal from the Tripartite Pact.
 The foreign minister, Yosuke Matsuoka, on the other hand immediately called for the abandonment of the Neutrality Pact with the USSR, of which he himself had been the architect, and demanded an attack in support of Germany.
-Matsuoka’s views were supported by both the Kwantung Army and the general staff of the Imperial Japanese army, who were eager for a ‘quick decision’.
-Before the start of ‘Barbarossa’, ay a time earlier in June the Japanese government had decided on a policy of ‘flexible response’ in order to establish situation of military readiness in case of a need to take the offensive to the north or the south.
+Matsuoka’s views were supported by both the Kwantung Army and the general staff of the Imperial Japanese army, who were eager for a 'quick decision'.
+Before the start of 'Barbarossa', at a time earlier in June the Japanese government had decided on a policy of 'flexible response' in order to establish situation of military readiness in case of a need to take the offensive to the north or the south.
 This Junbi Jin Taisei (Preparatory Formation Setup) contemplated intervention in the event of a Soviet-German war, though only in the event that events took eventuated in a manner favourable for Japan.
 Although it was not always so clear-cut, this philosophy ultimately defined Japanese strategic thinking throughout 1941.

 The Junbi Jin Tasei encountered its first serious test when an emergency meeting of the highest-ranking army and navy leaders was convened on June 24 to establish a new national policy reflecting the situation in the USSR.
 During this meeting the Imperial Japanese army argued vigorously for the use of force against Siberia, while the Imperial Japanese navy opposed it.
 Eventually there emerged a compromise in which the army would be allowed to intervene against the USSR should the circumstances permit, thought it was also decided that preparations for this eventuality must not interfere with the concurrent planning for the 'Strike South' ('Centrifugal Offensive') in the south.
 Although this arrangement was accepted in principle, there was still disagreement over exactly how the army would resolve the 'northern question' and the timing of such a resolution.
 The basic conflict can be summarised in the metaphor of 'the persimmon', with the general staff of the army and the Kwantung Army arguing for an offensive even if the fruit was 'still green' (even if the USSR had not suffered a catastrophic collapse against Germany), and their opponents opting for a more conservative approach, assigning less immediacy to the Manchukuoan front in the light of Japan’s wider strategic position.
 From the general staff’s point of view, if Japan was to engage in hostilities during 1941 it was imperative that the fighting be over by the middle of October, bearing in mind the bitter climate characteristic of Siberia and northern Manchukuo.
 As a period of between 60 and 70 days would be required for the completion of operational preparations, and another 42 to 56 days to crush the Soviets in the territory between Manchukuo and the Pacific coast, the window of action available to the Japanese was distinctly limited.
 In response, the army’s general staff proposed for planning purposes a 'crash schedule' intended to trim as much time as possible: this schedule comprised a decision about mobilisation on 28 June; the issue of mobilisation orders on 5 July; the start of troop concentrations on 20 July; the yes/no decision about hostilities on 10 August; the completion of the readiness phase on 24 August; the concentration of two divisions from northern China in Manchukuo, raising the in-theatre strength to 16 divisions, on 29 August; the concentration of another four divisions from the home islands, bringing the total in-theatre strength to 22 divisions, on 5 September; the start of combat operations by 10 September at the latest; and the completion of the war’s first phase by 15 October.